 STEP 7: Now you need to devise a way to keep the 'kraut fully submerged in its liquid while it's fermenting.
 Fold a clean cabbage leaf to the right size, place it on top of the 'kraut, and push it down until the liquid rises over it.
 Then arrange something that will hold the 'kraut and its cabbage leaf "plug" down when the lid of your fermenting vessel is on.

 Initially for this batch I used a folded wad of cabbage leaf with a piece of cabbage core on top of it, but today when I went to check, the cabbage leaf and the core had gone moldy because they weren't fully submerged...

 So, I gave those moldy bits of cabbage to the chooks and found myself a new clean cabbage leaf and a piece of carrot with which to hold it down...

 The lid must hold down the cabbage leaf plug, keep out dirt and insects, and ideally allow gas and rising liquids to escape if they need to (leave the lid a wee bit loose, or check and "burp" your jar every day during the beginning of the ferment period).

-How do you know when it's done?
+How do you know when it's ready?
 When it tastes good!

-I start taste testing after about 8 days, and "ready to eat" is usually somewhere between days 8 and 12, but I've read about people beginning to taste test after three days, and I also know someone who leaves hers for up to 6 weeks (although she uses huge professional crocks and is careful to keep them at lower temperatures than I could in my kitchen).
+I get the kids to start taste testing after about 8 days, and "ready to eat" is usually somewhere between days 8 and 12, but I've read about people beginning to taste test after three days, and I also know someone who leaves hers for up to 6 weeks (although she uses huge professional crocks and is careful to keep them at lower temperatures than I could in my kitchen).

 As a postscript, we've now started eating this batch and it still earns the "yummy stuff" accolade.
 The mold didn't do any harm at all.